sigmaterra/geokernels/README.md

-# geokernels: fast geo-spatial distance and geodesic kernel computation for machine learning
+# geokernels: fast geospatial distance and geodesic kernel computation for machine learning
-This Python package provides fast geo-spatial distance computation and geodesic distance kernels (e.g. for distance pairwise matrix calculation and Gaussian Process regressions).
+This Python package provides fast geospatial distance computation and geodesic distance kernels to accelerate geospatial machine learning and distance matrix calculations.

-The geodesic kernel package is tailored to integrate geodesic kernels for scikit-learn's Gaussian Process models and can be used as drop-in replacement for sklearn.gaussian_process.kernels.
+The included geodesic kernel package accepts WGS84 coordinates (Latitude, Longitude) and extends scikit-learn's Gaussian Process kernels with geodesic kernels as drop-in replacement.
+This solves the problem of continental scale modeling and requires no transformation into suitable local projected coordinate systems beforehand.

+## Functionality

+The core functionalities are:
+- fast distance calculations (geodesic and Great-Circle) for coordinate arrays, including pairwise distance matrixes:
+    - `geokernels.distance.geodist`
+    - `geokernels.distance.geodist_matrix`
+    - `geokernels.distance.greatcircle`
+    - `geokernels.distance.greatcircle_matrix`
+- geodesic kernel package: `geokernels.kernels`

 Improvements over current geodesic distance implementations:
-- computational speed improvement of a factor of 50 to 150 in comparison to alternative Python packages (geopy/geographilib), which is achieved via a numba accelerated inverse method of Vincenty's distance formula (see Examples below).
-This implementation includes an automatic fallback option to the slower geographiclib algorithm in case of non-convergence of Vincenty's method (<0.01% of cases).
+- computational speed improvement of a factor of 50 to 150 in comparison to alternative Python packages for geodesic distances (geopy/geographilib), which is achieved via a numba accelerated inverse method of Vincenty's distance formula.
 - Support of Numpy arrays as input for multiple coordinates and distance matrix calculations.
 - Integration into scikit-learn Gaussian Process sklearn kernels.